How Long Does a Car Battery Last?

 They should be kept away from heat sources, especially if you live in a warm climate.

-The optimum temperature for a battery is around 65 degrees Fahrenheit, but that does not mean that it will start to fail if it is driven when the temperature is 65 degrees or higher, and that only means it will last longer at 65 than at 80 or 100.
+The optimum temperature for a battery is around 65 degrees Fahrenheit, but that does not mean that it will start to fail if it is driven when the temperature is 65 degrees or higher; it only means it will last longer at 65 than at 80 or 100.

 A car battery can generally function well even when over 100 degrees outside, but its life span will be shortened.
 If your car’s engine compartment gets too hot, there are ways to cool it down.